willihamer/ProductsCrudRedux/README.md

 This is a Products CRUD application, created with  React JS, Redux, internal rest API (Json Server), Axios, react router, and also some fun stuff with sweet alert.

-## DEMO

-you can check the DEMO in this link:

 ## local run

 You can download this project and start it first with **npm install** and then with **npm start**